uk-gov-mirror/defra.waste-carriers-back-office/README.md

 bundle install
 ```

+## Configuration

+Any configuration is expected to be driven by environment variables when the service is run in production as per [12 factor app](https://12factor.net/config).

+However when running locally in development mode or in test it makes use of the [Dotenv](https://github.com/bkeepers/dotenv) gem.
+This is a shim that will load values stored in a `.env` file into the environment which the service will then pick up as though they were there all along.

+Check out [.env.example](/.env.example) for details of what you need in your `.env` file, and what environment variables you'll need in production.

 ## Running the app

 Simply start the app using `bundle exec rails s`.
 If you are in an environment with other Rails apps running you might find the default port of 3000 is in use and so get an error.